mim42/ctf-tracing-2020/README.md

 }
 ```

 It is worth noting that the measurement of time is significant to the binary search path.
 Random spikes in the network latency can completely ruin our results.
-Therefore I'm repeating the same request 200 times in an attempt to elimitate the network variable.
+Therefore I'm repeating the same request 200 times in an attempt to eliminate the network variable.

-In addition, after a quick research I found that google's VM is located in europe-west1-d datacenter and I ran my program from a VM there to further descrese the random latency.
+In addition, after a quick research I found that google's VM is located in europe-west1-d datacenter and I ran my program from a VM there to further decrease the random latency.

 Thank god binary search works this way, and we only need to do 128 requests to search all of the key space of the flag.